 Layers

 Items can have geometry that describes their location and shape.
-This can be projected onto a basemap of your choice, enabling you to visualise physical assets, activities, service areas and other things in a geographical context.
+This can be projected onto a basemap of your choice, enabling you to visualise physical assets, activities, service areas and more, within a geographical context.

 Each set of item geometries is known as a layer.
 You can create any number of layers and easily turn them on or off as needed, making it possible to view multiple datasets alongside each other on the map.